-Can you believe it's already FEBRUARY!
-Wasn't Christmas last Thursday?
-Hmmm, actually I guess it was two snowstorms, a cold, a flu, a few doctor's visits, and a trip back.
+Can you believe it’s already FEBRUARY!
+Wasn’t Christmas last Thursday?
+Hmmm, actually I guess it was two snowstorms, a cold, a flu, a few doctor’s visits, and a trip back.
 WOW!
-Time does fly when you are staying busy in the Sandwich Generation! 🙂 Well, if this is February 1, that means Valentine's Day is, gulp, right around the corner!
+Time does fly when you are staying busy in the Sandwich Generation! 🙂 Well, if this is February 1, that means Valentine’s Day is, gulp, right around the corner!
 Two weeks away.
 You should be very proud of me, though!
-For once in my life, I'm actually ahead of the game!
-Thanks to the warnings of a mega ice storm and the memories of last year's two weeks without power, I planned my Valentines ideas, did my shopping and even mailed the surprises early.
+For once in my life, I’m actually ahead of the game!
+Thanks to the warnings of a mega ice storm and the memories of last year’s two weeks without power, I planned my Valentine ideas for my grandchildren, did my shopping for Valentine Day gifts grandchildren will love, and even mailed the surprises early.
 And then relaxed and enjoyed the four inches of snow we actually got. 🙂

-I have to admit, I don't do a huge amount for Valentine's Day.
-It's mostly just having fun with unique Valentine gift ideas – like favorite character toothbrushes or tiny stuffed animals, always accompanied by the cute little kids' Valentine cards that I still enjoy buying.
-A couple of times I gave "hugs" by giving towels I had purchased for a GREAT price at Costco!
-Valentine books are always fun Valentine ideas as well.
-My senior mom discovered some great ones this year.
-I thought I'd share some of them with you:
+I have to admit, I don’t do a huge amount for Valentine’s Day.
+It’s mostly just having fun with unique Valentine gifts grandchildren will giggle and smile at – like favorite character toothbrushes or tiny stuffed animals, always accompanied by the cute little kids’ Valentine cards that I still enjoy buying.
+A couple of times I gave “hugs” by giving towels I had purchased for a GREAT price at Costco!
+Valentine books are always fun Valentine ideas grandchildren will enjoy as well.
+My senior mom discovered some great Valentines books the grandkids will love this year.
+I thought I’d share some of them with you:

 - Happy Valentine’s Day, Mouse is my new favorite.
 It’s by the same writer famous for the “If You Give a Mouse a Cookie” series that my grandchildren absolutely love!
 The story is sweet, there are some great lessons in it, and it’s just plain fun to read!